Classical invariants of spiral knots: Classification results and examples

 Now we present a tabulation of spiral knots with low crossing number up to mirror image.
 Since $2g$ is a lower bound for the crossing number of a knot, the crossing number $c$ of a spiral knot $S(p,q,\varepsilon)$ is bounded below by $(p-1)(q-1) \le c$.
 If $S(p,q,\varepsilon)$ has crossing number 12 or fewer, $p$ and $q$ must satisfy $(p-1)(q-1) \leq 12$.
 To identify every prime spiral knot with crossing number less than or equal to 12, we considered every spiral knot satisfying this upper bound, and checked with SnapPy \cite{SnapPy} that these knots are all prime.
 For every such spiral knot, we either identified the knot among those in the knot table with $c\leq 12$ using SnapPy \cite{SnapPy}, or obstructed this by showing no such knot in the knot table had matching Alexander polynomial.
 We summarize our findings in \autoref{tab:table1} and \autoref{tab:table2}, where an entry \begin{itemize} \item is left blank when the corresponding spiral knot does not satisfy $(p-1)(q-1) \leq 12$, \item contains a dash if $p$ and $q$ are not co-prime, \item contains an X if the knot was not among those in the knot table with crossing number $c\leq 12$, \item contains the name of the knot if it was present in the knot table. \end{itemize} For the sake of simplicity, in our tables we adapt the convention that $\varepsilon_1 = 1$.
 (Negating $\varepsilon$ of a spiral knot will produce its mirror image.)
 We also only consider $\varepsilon$ vectors up to inverting the order of the coordinates.
 Note that no spiral knot with $p=6$ has crossing number low enough to appear in our tables, given the restrictions on $q$, which is why $p$ jumps from $5$ to $7$ between \autoref{tab:table1} and \autoref{tab:table2}.

 We can make a number of observations by referencing \autoref{tab:table1} and \autoref{tab:table2}.
-Right away we see that spiral knots appear to be a relatively small family of knots; there are 39 spiral knots with minimum crossing number less than or equal to 12, compared with the 1,732 periodic knots and 2,978 prime knots with less than or equal to 12 crossings!
+Right away we see that spiral knots appear to be a relatively small family of knots; there are 39 spiral knots with minimum crossing number less than or equal to 12, compared with the 676 periodic fibered prime knots and 2,978 total prime knots with less than or equal to 12 crossings!
 (In these counts we are not considering mirror images to be distinct.)

 Further, one remarkable consequence of Thurston's work concerning the geometry of $3$-manifolds is that every knot is contained in exactly one of the following families: (1) torus knots, (2) satellite knots, or (3) hyperbolic knots \cite{Thurston}.
-All torus knots are spiral knots, and we have produced many examples of hyperbolic spiral knots, which raises the question of whether all (periodic) hyperbolic knots can be realized as spiral knots.
-However, as noted in \autoref{subsec:properties}, $5_2$ is a periodic hyperbolic knot with non-monic Alexander polynomial, and therefore by \autoref{cor:monic} is not a spiral knot.
+All torus knots are spiral knots, and we have produced many examples of hyperbolic spiral knots, which raises the question of whether all (periodic fibered) hyperbolic knots can be realized as spiral knots.
+However, as noted in \autoref{subsec:properties}, the knot $8_{21}$ is periodic, fibered, and hyperbolic, but not spiral.